szanata/lollipop/README.md

   - added: compatibility with require.js, as an AMD module.

 - **1.0.5**
-  - added: "onClose" callback, called after popup closes
+  - added: "onClose" callback, called after popup closes.
-  - added: "onBeforeClose" calback, called before popup closes
+  - added: "onBeforeClose" calback, called before popup closes.

 - **1.0.4**
-  - explicit removing popup's content before closing the popup
+  - fixed: explicit removing popup's content before closing the popup.
-  - explicit removing popup's content before loading new content on popup
+  - fixed: explicit removing popup's content before loading new content on popup.
-  - using "append" to new content on popup
+  - added: now using "append" to new content on popup.

 - **1.0.3**
-  - replace "remove" to "detach" jQuery method when closing the popup
+  - fixed: replace "remove" to "detach" jQuery method when closing the popup.

 - **1.0.2**
-  - added "onOpen" option
+  - added:  "onOpen" option.

 - **1.0.1**
-  - stylizable block layer (for background color and opacity)
+  - added: stylizable block layer (for background color and opacity)

 - **1.0.0**
   - initial release, see features below